jankotek/mapdb/README.md

 * Transaction journal can be disabled, this will speedup writes.
 However without transactions store gets corrupted easily when not closed correctly.

-* MapDB assumes your data-model is immutable.
-Mutable keys or values will work, but may lead to unexpected results.
+* MapDB assumes your data-model your data model is immutable.

-* MapDB relies on mapped memory heavily.
-And best NIO implementation is usually in latest JDK7.
-Sometimes upgrading JVM miraculously fixes a problem.
+* MapDB relies on memory mapped files.
+On 32bit JVM you need `DBMaker.newRandomAccessFileDB()` to access files large 2GB.

 * There are two collections TreeMap (B+Tree) and HashMap (HTree).
 TreeMap is optimized for small keys, HashMap works best with larger key.